 What happened in the last conversation

-Most systems use “handoff” as the safety net.
+Most systems use handoff to a human as the safety net.
 In reality, handoff is the cost centre.
-It is the part that drags you back into admin An AI workforce is built to handle the normal cases fully, then escalate only when it should.
+It is the part that drags you back into admin.
+An AI workforce is built to handle the normal cases fully, and escalate to you only when it should.
+That is how you protect the owner's time, with a human always there when one is needed.

 4. Built around outcomes that matter